awsdocs/amazon-athena-user-guide/doc_source/creating-tables.md

 When you query, you query the table using standard SQL and the data is read at that time\.
 You can find guidance for how to create databases and tables using [Apache Hive documentation](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL), but the following provides guidance specifically for Athena\.

+The maximum query string length is 256 KB\.

 Hive supports multiple data formats through the use of serializer\-deserializer \(SerDe\) libraries\.
 You can also define complex schemas using regular expressions\.
 For a list of supported SerDe libraries, see [Supported Data Formats, SerDes, and Compression Formats](supported-format.md)\.

 ## Requirements for Tables in Athena and Data in Amazon S3<a name="s3-considerations"></a>